mariacjones1/music-quiz/README.md

 ## User goals
 - To test knowledge of song lyrics by answering quiz questions.
 - To be able to do the quiz on any device (desktop, tablet, mobile).
-- To be able to see their previous high score.
+- To be able to see their previous high score (if applicable) as well as current scores while taking the quiz.
 - To be able to repeat the quiz as many times as desired without having to refresh the page to go back to the start.
 - To be able to read the instructions before completing the quiz.
 - To see questions in a random order.